Miguel Rojas Player Props: Dodgers vs. Pirates

-The Los Angeles Dodgers, including Miguel Rojas and his .375 slugging percentage in past 10 games, including three extra-base hits but no home run), battle starter Osvaldo Bido and the Pittsburgh Pirates at Dodger Stadium, Wednesday at 10:10 PM ET.
+On Thursday, Miguel Rojas (on the back of going 1-for-4 with an RBI) and the Los Angeles Dodgers face the Pittsburgh Pirates, whose starting pitcher will be Johan Oviedo.
+First pitch is at 10:10 PM ET.

-In his most recent game he had a one-hit performance (1-for-4) against the Pirates.
+In his most recent appearance, he went 1-for-4 with an RBI against the Pirates.

 Miguel Rojas Game Info & Props vs. the Pirates